basil08/jekyll-now/watchlog.md

 * **Terminator 2 (1991) _(X1)_**

 Watched them both for the sheer cult status the Terminator series enjoy in the geek culture.
 Though, I may not watch the later ones.
-Besides, I believe Cameron sufficiently messes up the timeline by the end of T2. :shrug:
+Besides, I believe Cameron sufficiently messes up the timeline by the end of T2. :man_shrugging:

 * **The White Tiger (2021) _(X1)_**

 This was inevitable.
 After watching the trailer on YouTube, I grabbed the book by A. Adiga and then to catch this adaptation starring a fitting Adarsh Grover as Balram Halwai.
 And partially to drag my sister into atleast relishing this satire (she hates books).

-* **The Lion King (1994)**
+* **The Lion King (1994) _(X1)_**

-Watching....
+A nice cozy kid's movie with substantial life skill sermons.
+And yes, I watched it.
+For the first time.
+And I am not ashamed.

+* **10 Things I Hate About You (1999) _(X1)_**

+I am so happy I watched this "Taming of the Shrew" adaptation.
+I liked it.
+Quite.
+Loved that football ground sabotage :rofl: and found the post-paintball confrontation cute.
+Overall an impressive teen movie. (first watch: Feb 10, 2021)

 ## Closing thoughts